 Financial Mistakes to Avoid in Your 20s and 30s (2025 Guide)

-Your 20s and 30s are critical years for setting the foundation of your financial future.
-Whether you’re just entering the workforce or building a career, the habits you form now can either set you up for wealth or debt.
+Your 20s and 30s are the foundation years of your financial life.
+The habits you build during this time can either set you up for generational wealth or trap you in lifelong debt.

 ❌ 1.
 Not Having a Budget

-Living without a budget is like driving without GPS.
-You may move forward, but you’ll likely get lost.
+Problem: Living without a budget is like driving without GPS—you’re moving, but lost.

 ❌ 2.
 Ignoring Emergency Savings